CarlDownsOracle/oci-tag-enrichment-task/README.md

 * Create a service connector instance in `tag-enrichment-comp`.
 * Configure it to:
   * Select VCN Flow Logs as Source
-  * Select Functions Task to process each event
+  * Select Functions Task and point to this Task Function
   * Select Object Storage as Target

 _NOTE: BE SURE TO ACCEPT THE POLICY UPDATES THE SERVICE CONNECTOR DIALOG OFFERS YOU!_